aws-observability/aws-application-signals-test-framework/.github/PULL_REQUEST_TEMPLATE.md

 *Description of changes:*

 *Ensure you've run the following tests on your changes and include the link below:*
 To do so, create a `test.yml` file with `name: Test` and workflow description to test your changes, then remove the file for your PR.
+Link your test run in your PR description.
 This process is a short term solution while we work on creating a staging environment for testing.

+NOTE: TESTS RUNNING ON A SINGLE EKS CLUSTER CANNOT BE RUN IN PARALLEL.
+See the [needs](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idneeds) keyword to run tests in succession.
 - Run Java EKS on `e2e-playground` in us-east-1 and eu-central-2
 - Run Python EKS on `e2e-playground` in us-east-1 and eu-central-2
 - Run metric limiter on EKS cluster `e2e-playground` in us-east-1 and eu-central-2